The oxygen-gut dysbiosis connection

 The healthy colon: a low oxygen environment rich in microbes

-The human gut is home to a dense community of microbes.
-The healthy human colon contains an estimated 38 trillion bacterial cells, which are predominantly obligate anaerobes.
-These are bacteria that can only grow and reproduce in an environment largely devoid of oxygen.
-Many of these bacteria are crucial to breaking down complex carbohydrates to produce important gut metabolites like short-chain fatty acids.
+The gut is home to a dense microbial community.
+The healthy human colon contains an estimated 38 trillion bacterial cells, most of which are obligate anaerobes — bacteria that thrive only in low-oxygen environments.
+Many of these bacteria are essential for breaking down complex carbohydrates into short-chain fatty acids (SCFAs) like butyrate.

-The healthy colon may also contain a small number of facultative anaerobes, which are capable of growing and reproducing in an environment with or without oxygen.
-Facultative anaerobes include many gut pathogens.
-The low oxygen concentration of a healthy gut and the abundance of obligate anaerobes both suppress the growth of these facultative anaerobes.
+The colon also hosts a small number of facultative anaerobes, which can grow with or without oxygen.
+These include many gut pathogens.
+In a healthy gut, the low oxygen concentration and dominance of obligate anaerobes suppress the growth of these facultative species.

 Butyrate helps maintain “physiologic hypoxia” in the colon

-In the healthy gut, butyrate supplies about 70 percent of the energy required by colonocytes.
-These are the cells that line the colon and form the gut barrier.
-After uptake by colonocytes, butyrate and other SCFAs are broken down in the mitochondria through a process called beta oxidation.
-This process utilizes large amounts of oxygen.
-As it turns out, this colonocyte oxygen consumption is very important to maintaining gut homeostasis.
+In the healthy gut, butyrate supplies about 70 percent of the energy used by colonocytes, the cells that line the colon and form the gut barrier.
+These cells metabolize butyrate via mitochondrial beta-oxidation, which consumes a large amount of oxygen.
+This oxygen consumption helps create a hypoxic (low-oxygen) state within the gut epithelium.

 In 2015, a research group led by Dr. Sean Colgan at the University of Colorado demonstrated that gut metabolism of butyrate was required for maintaining “physiologic hypoxia” in the colon.2 Through a series of experiments, they demonstrated that butyrate, and to a lesser extent, the SCFAs propionate and acetate, deplete oxygen levels in colonocytes.
 This leads to the stabilization of a protein called hypoxia-inducible factor (HIF), which acts as a sort of “oxygen sensor” in the cell.
 When oxygen levels are low, HIF promotes the expression of genes that help coordinate gut barrier protection.
 If oxygen levels rise, HIF is no longer stabilized, and these gut-protective genes are no longer expressed.